Norton AntiVirus

-Norton AntiVirus is a proprietary software anti-virus or anti-malware product founded by Peter Norton, developed and distributed by Symantec (now Gen Digital) since 1990 as part of its Norton family of computer security products.
+Norton AntiVirus is a proprietary software anti-virus and anti-malware product founded by Peter Norton, developed and distributed by Symantec (now Gen Digital) since 1990 as part of its Norton family of computer security products.
 It uses signatures and heuristics to identify viruses.
 Other features included in it are e-mail spam filtering and phishing protection.

 Symantec distributes the product as a download, a box copy, and as OEM software.
-Norton AntiVirus and Norton Internet Security, a related product, held a 25% US retail market share for security suites as of 2017.
-Competitors, in terms of market share in this study, include antivirus products from McAfee, Trend Micro, and Kaspersky Lab.
+Norton AntiVirus held a 13% US retail market share for security suites as of 2025.
+When combined with the Gen Digital family, the firm held a 27% market share.

-Norton AntiVirus runs on Microsoft Windows, Linux, and macOS.
-Windows 7 support was in development for versions 2006 through 2008.
-Version 2009 has Windows 7 supported update already.
-Versions 2010, 2011, and 2012 all natively support Windows 7, without needing an update.
-Version 12 is the only version fully compatible with Mac OS X Lion.

-With the 2015 series of products, Symantec made changes in its portfolio and briefly discontinued Norton AntiVirus.
-This action was later reversed with the introduction of Norton AntiVirus Basic.
+Norton AntiVirus runs on Microsoft Windows, Linux, and macOS, with the related product Norton Mobile Security running on Android and iOS.

 Origins

 In May 1989, Symantec launched Symantec Antivirus for the Macintosh (SAM).
 SAM 2.0, released March 1990, incorporated technology allowing users to easily update SAM to intercept and eliminate new viruses, including many that didn't exist at the time of the program's release.

 In August 1990 Symantec acquired Peter Norton Computing from Peter Norton.
 Norton and his company developed various DOS utilities including the Norton Utilities, which did not include antivirus features.
 Symantec continued the development of acquired technologies.
 The technologies are marketed under the name of "Norton", with the tagline "from Symantec".
 Norton's crossed-arm pose, a registered U.S. trademark, was traditionally featured on Norton product packaging.
 However, his pose was later moved to the spine of the packaging, and eventually dropped altogether.

 With the 1998 version 5.0 update, SAM was renamed Norton AntiVirus (NAV) for Macintosh.